Sri Lanka Army: Army Act No. 17 of 1949

 In 1971, the Army found itself facing a full blown insurgency, when the JVP Insurrection broke out in April 1971.
 Having been caught by surprise, as a result of failure to comprehend the magnitude of the insurgency from intelligence reports.
 Although completely ill-prepared to deal with an insurgency, lacking weapons, ammunition, equipment and training; the army responded quickly and successfully defeated the insurgency by the Janatha Vimukthi Peramuna by mid 1971.

 In May 1972, when Ceylon was proclaimed a republic and changed its name from the Dominion of Ceylon to the Republic of Sri Lanka, all Army units were renamed accordingly.

 By the late 1970s the army was confronted with a new conflict, this time with Tamil militant groups in the north of the island.
 The Liberation Tigers of Tamil Eelam (LTTE) emerged as the prominent of these Tamil militant groups.
 The war escalated to the point where India intervened as a peacekeeping force.
 This was later seen as a tactical error, as the Indian Peace Keeping Force united nationalist elements such as the JVP to politically support the LTTE in their call to evict the IPKF.
 This led to a second insurgency by the JVP, forcing the army to deploy its forces in the south of the island and to fight on two fronts between 1987 and 1989.
-The 1980s saw a massive expiation of the army from 15,000 personal to over 30,000 and more.
+The 1980s saw a massive expansion of the army from 15,000 personnel to over 30,000.
 New regiments were raised, while others were expanded with new battalions.
 New weapons and equipment were introduced as the war shifted from counter-insurgency to conventional warfare tactics, with multi battalion, brigade and division scale operations.
 New regiments were formed which included the Commando Regiment, Special Forces Regiment, Mechanized Infantry Regiment, Gajaba Regiment, Vijayabahu Infantry Regiment, Military Intelligence Corps, Sri Lanka Army Women's Corps, Sri Lanka Rifle Corps and the Sri Lanka National Guard.